Financial Aid

 Graduate Scholarships

 Graduate scholarships are available for master’s students on a competitive basis.
 They are awarded at the time of admission and are primarily based on academic performance.
-All graduate scholarship recipients are required to maintain the academic terms listed in their award letter in order to continue scholarship awards past their first enrolled semester.
+All graduate scholarship recipients are required to maintain the academic terms listed in their award letter in order to continue scholarship awards beyond their first enrolled semester.

 Students who are admitted to multiple graduate programs are eligible for only one offered scholarship; it is the policy of the NYU Tandon School of Engineering to not “stack” scholarship awards.